 On the first club run over the Old Hills into South Worcestershire, a dozen tricycles and twice as many high wheelers were led by George Williamson.
 Within a year or so, all club members were riding safety bicycles with pneumatic tyres.
 Among distinguished Worcester cyclists in the Victorian period, though not members of the St John’s Club, were W G George, the most famous athlete of his generation whose world mile running record set in 1886 was unbeaten until 1915, and Herbert Laurie, who set the world one hour record of 21 miles 125 yards on a safety cycle is 1888, and was, in 1890, the first Worcester rider to ride on Dunlop revolutionary pneumatic tyres.

 The club’s activities continued throughout the Second World War, with social runs, time trials and grass track racing.
 At least one track meet was held on Worcester County Cricket ground.
 In 1944, after being resisted for many years, women members were admitted to the St John’s club.
-In the same year, the club’s open “25″ was inaugurated attracting top riders such as B B Francis 1945 nation champion, Cyril Carwright, Stan Higginson, Tour de France rider Bob Maitland, competition record holder D J Keeler, Gordon Ian and Norman Powell.
+In the same year, the club’s open “25″ was inaugurated attracting top riders such as B B Francis 1945 national champion, Cyril Cartwright, Stan Higginson, Tour de France rider Bob Maitland, competition record holder D J Keeler, Gordon Ian and Norman Powell.

 In the immediate post war period the St John’s attracted many fine racing cyclists as members, including Derek Farmer, Bobby Lloyd, Doug Dring, Max Sinclair, Mike Bailey, Dave Sparrey, Mike Earp, Bob Jones, and the Minovi brothers, Makan and Ramin.
 They competed both in time trials and in road races.
-Allan Norwood’s Hetchins racing cycle cost him £41.01, Road racing had taken off in England following the establishment of the British League of Racing Cyclists in the early 1950s.
-Ramin Minovi, is an honorary member, rode as an international in road races and in the 1964 Tour of Britain.
+Allan Norwood’s Hetchins racing cycle cost him £41.01, road racing had taken off in England following the establishment of the British League of Racing Cyclists in the early 1950s.
+Ramin Minovi, rode as an international in road races and in the 1964 Tour of Britain.
 Eric Austin, later an international marathon runner, competed for the club in open events.
 The emergence of the BLRC threatened to split the sport, with younger riders challenging the old brigade who were opposed to “mass-start” racing, fearing that all competitive cycling on open roads would be banned.
 Time trialing was conducted under rules of secrecy, with riders dressed in black, and courses kept secret.
 Until 1962 result sheets were marked “secret and confidential”.

-In the 1960s the club had several fine time trial riders, including Mick Morris, who was the first club member to ride under two hours in a fifty, while a stalwart member for many years, Bob Short, who sadly died in 2003 of cancer, began his long service to the club and cycling in general.
-In 1966 he rode in the Coventry CC twelve hour event, leaving Worcester at 1 am to ride the fifty miles to the start.
+In the 1960s the club had several fine time trial riders, including Mike Morris, who was the first club member to ride under two hours in a fifty, while a stalwart member for many years, Bob Short, who sadly died in 2003 of cancer, began his long service to the club and cycling in general.
+In 1966 Bob rode in the Coventry CC twelve hour event, leaving Worcester at 1 am to ride the fifty miles to the start.
 He had to be restrained from riding back to Worcester after the event.
 Bob was always ready to marshal in open events promoted by other clubs in the district and to help long distance record attempts passing through Worcester.
 Bob recalled with pleasure marshalling the 1970 club road race when it was used by the Italian team as preparation for the World Championship road race at Leicester.
 They took the first four places, with F De Plazze taking first place by a minute from F Bertagnoli.
 The club’s contribution to road racing was recognised when both Charles Harber and Norman Shelmerdine were selected to officiate at Leicester.

 In 1981 Cayn Theakston joined the club as a junior and immediately showed the talent that led to a short but brilliant profession cycling career, with international successes riding for the British team.
 Joining a Portuguese racing team, he showed great ability as a climber and stage race rider.
 A series of crashes frustrated his attempts to win several major races, but he was finally successful in winning the Tour of Portugal in 1988, the club’s centenary year.
-The 1980s saw the emergence of fine time-trialing talent among the ladies, too, with Penny Mahon winning the 1985 National Junior Ladies Cycling Championship, and Noelle Wilson winning the 1984 Welsh Cycling Association fifty miles championship in 2.13.20.
+The 1980s saw the emergence of fine time-trialling talent among the ladies, too, with Penny Mahon winning the 1985 National Junior Ladies Cycling Championship, and Noelle Wilson winning the 1984 Welsh Cycling Association fifty miles championship in 2.13.20.
 Noelle had a couple of excellent seasons as one of the country’s top road racers.
 Capping a successful decade, in 1985 Gerry Hughes, the club’s long-standing chairman, was awarded the British Cycling Federation Midlands Division gold medal for his services to the sport.

 In 2015 we hosted the British Paralympic cycling Team at an evening 10, coached by Paul Dring, a club member in the past.